 Submitting Your Proposal:

 Submissions are made through our online form.
-Download the questions here (Word document) before you begin the online submission process.
+Preview the application questions before you begin the online submission process.

-All proposals must be submitted by the session convener by 11:59 pm EST on Wednesday, April 17, 2019.
+All proposals must be submitted by the session convener by Tuesday, March 31, 2020 at Midnight EST.

 Re: your proposal, please contact Leigh Anne Elliott at firstname.lastname@example.org.